v1xingyue/cetus-cli-tool/README.md

    - Check if you have sufficient token balance
    - Verify slippage tolerance is appropriate
    - Ensure the pool has enough liquidity

+6. **Position management errors**
+   - Verify position ID is correct and exists
+   - Ensure you own the position
+   - Check if position has sufficient liquidity for operations

 ### Getting Help